-It’d be very important for me to tell you one of the most important things that you need to know on my first post.
+It’d be very important for me to tell you one of the most important things that you need to know on my ‘Improvement’ post.
 And so that you won’t be wasting your time programming the wrong way.
-And that first advice is BE PRACTICAL.
+So the advice for this post is BE PRACTICAL.

 You know what practical means?
 It means to do the exact same thing that you’re learning.
 And you’re learning by DOING IT.
 Say you want to learn how to cook, so practical is when you cook, not when you look up the videos on youtube on how to cook or when you read some’s chef recipe book.
 NO, not that, its when you cook.

 Now the exact same thing should be applied when you are learning programming.
 Don’t just watch a tutorial while drinking a cup of coffee.
 DO IT.
 Open up the notepad and start typing what you learned.
 And the most crucial thing under the scope of Practicality is HAVING A GOAL.
 Like why are you learning Python?
 To create apps?
 Or games?
 Then at that time when you have specific goals of why are you learning a language, it becomes easier for you to learn that programming language, it becomes easier for you to become practical, cause now you know that you’re learning this language for that something you wanna build.
 In this case learning python to build an app.
 And you are just gonna stick your mind to the knowledge that you need to build that thing.
 And the nicest thing about this is, YOU DON’T GET FRUSTRATED.
 Many programmers have been through a hundreds of tutorials and they’ve learnt it crazily, but at the end they don’t know how to apply it, even though inside their minds they’ve stored a lot of information.
 So it becomes a waste of those thousands of hours overworking themselves.
 Know that you don’t need to dive into all that languages, but you need to ONLY TAKE WHAT YOU NEED.
 Being specific is also the key to become practical.